PatazAnimation/pataz-anim-toolz/README.md

 By clicking the "New" button you create a new selection set, which you immediately name, and your current selection is assigned to it.

 ### Selecting:
-The behaviour of selecting a set has been made to be more like selection in other programs, including most file browsers.
+The behaviour of selecting a set has behaves more like selection in other programs, including most file browsers.
 - LMB: selects the bones in that set exclusively; it deselects any other bones not in that set.
 - Shift-LMB: adds the set to your selection.
 - Ctrl-LMB: removes the set from your selection.